stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 16, Problem 1]
+- Question (mcardoso3-stat6250):  How would you use column input to read variables?
+- Answer (mcardoso3-stat6250):  You can read data values by first typing "input" followed by the first variable name, then the values for the respected variable ($ for numeric), and then inserting a semicolon.

 [Course Textbook Chapter 16, Problem 5]
+- Question (mcardoso3-stat6250):  What are the different types of informats that can be used to read character data?

 [Course Textbook Chapter 16, Problem 7]
+- Question (mcardoso3-stat6250):  What do + and @ indicate when reading column variables?

 [Course Textbook Chapter 16, Problem 8]
+- Question (mcardoso3-stat6250):  What does comma7 or comma9 supposed to mean?
+- Answer (mcardoso3-stat6250):  The COMMAw.d informat is used to read numeric values and to remove embedded characters.

 [Course Textbook Chapter 16, Problem 9]
+- Question (mcardoso3-stat6250):  What happens if the variable-length of each record changeswhen formatting your column variables?

 [Course Textbook Chapter 17, Problem 1]
+- Question (mcardoso3-stat6250):  What is the difference between raw data files that are free-format, mixed-format, arragned in fixed fields, and arranged in columns?

 [Course Textbook Chapter 17, Problem 2]
+- Question (mcardoso3-stat6250):  What is the use for the list input style?
+- Answer (mcardoso3-stat6250):  The List input is used to read both standard and nonstandard free-format data.

 [Course Textbook Chapter 17, Problem 4]
+- Question (mcardoso3-stat6250):  Is inputting the length of the variable name always necessary to include?

 [Course Textbook Chapter 17, Problem 5]
+- Question (mcardoso3-stat6250):  Are there any options other than a delimeter option used for an INFILE statement?

 [Course Textbook Chapter 17, Problem 7]
+- Question (mcardoso3-stat6250):  Where would be the proper place to type the length variable in a SAS statement?

 [Course Textbook Chapter 17, Problem 8]
+- Question (mcardoso3-stat6250):  Is there a best type of input to use to read a raw data file, or does it depend on the data set?

 [Course Textbook Chapter 17, Problem 10]
+- Question (mcardoso3-stat6250):  Is there more than one way to correctly input a SAS statement to include the same output (i.e. without @ + & signs)?

 [basic_recipe_to_load_remote_delimited_file (from Week 10 Overview)]
+- Question (mcardoso3-stat6250):  When would PROC IMPORT not be enough to import simple, small files into SAS?

 [adv_recipe_to_load_remote_delimited_file (from Week 10 Overview)]
+- Question (mcardoso3-stat6250):  What is the most essential command to enter for an INILE statement?